okadash/docker-shells/docs/index.md

 # docker-shells

 docker-shells is a collection of shells inside docker containers.
-You can use shells with various versions and various os images.
+You can use shells with various versions and variouse os images.

 # Supported platforms (at now)